-- 17. An indicative ceiling target applies to the general government fiscal deficit measured cumulatively from the beginning of the year. - 18.
-Fiscal deficit is defined as total general government revenue and grants minus total general government expenditure and net lending.
-The principal costs of resolving Anod Bank are excluded from expenditure and net lending, but the corresponding interest payments are included.
-If gold mining loans on-lent to commercial banks are not fully repaid back to the government by end-2009, then the fiscal deficit indicative targets for (i) end-2009 will be adjusted upward by the amount of unpaid loans; and (ii) the end-June 2010 target will be adjusted downward by the amount of unpaid loans as of end-2009.
+17. An indicative ceiling target applies to the general government fiscal deficit measured cumulatively from the beginning of the year.

+18. Fiscal deficit is defined as total general government revenue and grants minus total general government expenditure and net lending.
+The principal costs of bank restructuring approved by Parliament are excluded from expenditure and net lending, but the corresponding interest payments are included.